ojarsbuddy/bbo/bbo directing messages.md

 🔌🔌🔌 Your robot reports you offline to BBO. 🔌🔌🔌

-🔌🔌🔌 Surveillance robot reports you offline to BBO. 🔌🔌🔌
+🔌🔌🔌 Surveillance robots report you offline to BBO. 🔌🔌🔌

+We filled the seats today -- perhaps another time?

+This is an invitational club and members invite the guests.

+### retired

 4 partners offline or inactive on BBO.
 Where is your partner now?